MicrosoftDocs/win32/desktop-src/Services/stopping-a-service.md

 ---
-Description: 'A service control program can stop a service by using the ControlService function to send a SERVICE\_CONTROL\_STOP request.' ms.assetid: 'fe16d2a8-3e66-49cc-b9c7-fffbc206e8d3'
+Description: A service control program can stop a service by using the ControlService function to send a SERVICE\_CONTROL\_STOP request. ms.assetid: fe16d2a8-3e66-49cc-b9c7-fffbc206e8d3
 title: Stopping a Service
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Stopping a Service

-A [service control program](service-control-programs.md) can stop a service by using the [**ControlService**](controlservice.md) function to send a SERVICE\_CONTROL\_STOP request.
+A [service control program](service-control-programs.md) can stop a service by using the [**ControlService**](/windows/win32/Winsvc/nf-winsvc-controlservice?branch=master) function to send a SERVICE\_CONTROL\_STOP request.
 If the [service control manager](service-control-manager.md) (SCM) receives a SERVICE\_CONTROL\_STOP request for a service, it instructs the service to stop by forwarding the request to the service's [**ServiceMain**](servicemain.md) function.
 However, if the SCM determines that other running services are dependent on the specified service, it will not forward the stop request.
 Instead, it returns ERROR\_DEPENDENT\_SERVICES\_RUNNING.
 Therefore, to programmatically stop such a service, you must first enumerate and stop its dependent services.

 The DoStopSvc function in the following example shows how to stop a service and any dependent services.
 The szSvcName variable is a global variable that contains the name of the service to be stopped.
 For the complete example that sets this variable, see [SvcControl.cpp](svccontrol-cpp.md).